Photonsters/anycubic-photon-docs/firmware/README.md

 - Copy the 3 files (sometimes only 2) to the USB root folder.
 - On startup the update.lcd file will be used to update the firmware and the printer will start and then beeps.
-- At this point, navigate via the touchscreen menu to the choose and "print" the other two files, consecutively.
+- At this point, navigate via the touchscreen menu to the choose and "print" the other file(s), consecutively.
-- Once done, safely shutdown and restart the printer.
+- Once done, safely shutdown and **delete the firmware files** from your usb stick.
+- Now you can restart the printer.

 If the menu shows a T_88 error code, this means that the firmware files were not coherent.